 GET IN TOUCH

-Want to learn more about how to design and build your cold storage project?
+Want to learn more about how to design and build your food manufacturing & processing project?

 ARCO’s design-build delivery method provides customers with go to contract pricing based on in-house preliminary design at no cost.
 Contact us today for more information: [email protected]

-As owners and cold storage users look to bring new facilities online or renovate existing spaces, it is critical to partner with an experienced contractor as cold storage warehouses require highly unique and specialized design and construction components compared to typical dry warehouses.
-Understanding the crucial elements of these specialized facilities such as wall types, refrigeration systems, underfloor heating, vapor barriers, temperature requirements, and more is highly critical to successful development.
+Because cold storage facilities require highly unique and specialized design and construction components compared to typical dry warehouses, it is critical to partner with an experienced contractor.
+Understanding the crucial elements of these specialized facilities such as wall types, refrigeration systems, underfloor heating, vapor barriers, temperature requirements, and more is highly critical to success.

 COLD 3PL/PUBLIC REFRIGERATED WAREHOUSE

-Selection of construction type plays an important role in how a cold storage facility is cooled.
-New construction cold storage facilities can be built with insulated concrete (tilt-up or precast), insulated metal panels, or a combination of the two.
-An existing dry warehouse can be converted to freezer/cooler space through installation of insulated metal panels inside existing walls.
+Selection of wall type plays an important role in how a cold storage facility is cooled.
+New construction cold storage facilities can be built with insulated concrete walls (tilt-up or precast), insulated metal panels, or a combination of the two.
+An existing dry warehouse can be converted into a freezer/cooler space through installation of insulated metal panels inside existing walls (box-in-a-box).

 INSULATED METAL PANEL (IMP)